 Become a History Center Volunteer!

-San Diego History Center is currently accepting new volunteers.
-Fill out the Volunteer Application Form to apply online for all opportunities.
-The Volunteer Department will contact you to schedule an interview or invite you to an orientation.
-Please note that volunteer opportunities can be limited.
+To be considered for a volunteer position, please complete the online Volunteer Application using the link below.
+We will contact you to schedule an interview or invite you to an orientation.
+Please note that volunteer opportunities can be limited or have a waitlist.
 Thank you for your interest!